DorBernsohn/Video-Classification/README.md

 # Video-Classification on Sports Videos

-In this project im tring to classify sport videos.
+In this project i'm trying to classify sport videos.
 The main approach is here is to sample n frames from each video and classify them.

 ### Advantages:
 - Less process time
-- Less storage capacity
+- Less storage needed

 ### Disadvantages:
 - Less accurate